STEPS TO BECOME A SOIL LIFE CONSULTANT

 Read More About Step 4

-You will be given access to various tools and resources, including a recording made by Dr. Ingham of what is involved in this practical project.
+You will be given access to various tools and resources, including a recording of what is involved in this practical project.
 Nature doesn’t usually give us a perfectly normal piece of land to work with, however, so you have to keep your eyes open to make sure nature doesn’t surprise you.
 It is important to remember to take assessments of the various factors BEFORE you start working to improve the land, as well as during your project and at the end.
-How to appropriately document the improvements in plant growth, as well as an explanation of the various resources you will have access to are discussed in the recording provided by Dr. Ingham.
+How to appropriately document the improvements in plant growth, as well as an explanation of the various resources you will have access to are discussed in the recording.
 Some of the documents included are: tables, planning process, and F:B ratios of typical crop, shrub and orchard systems.